 A factory reset erases all your current device settings and returns your Nokia WiFi device to its "out-of-box" state.
-There are two main reasons why you may need to perform a factory reset:
+There are three main reasons why you may need to perform a factory reset:

 - Reinstalling your Nokia WiFi network in a new location.